DSpace/RestContract/README.md

 Finally, when possible the If-Modified-Since header in GET request should be respected.
 If the resource has been not modified since the value of the Header the API should return an
 HTTP 304 Not Modified status code.
 Resources that support the *If-Modified-Since* header *MUST* return the Last-Modified Header in the GET response, such header *MUST BE NOT* returned by resources not able to manage the If-Modified-Since header.

-## ALPS - Application Level Profile Semantics
-It is expected support for the ALPS metadata (<http://alps.io/>), so a profile link MUST exists from the root of API.
-A profile link as defined in RFC 6906 (<https://tools.ietf.org/html/rfc6906>), is a place to include application level details.
-The ALPS draft spec (http://tools.ietf.org/html/draft-amundsen-richardson-foster-alps-00)

 ## Endpoints
 At the root of the api a HAL document MUST list all the primary endpoints allowing full discovery of the current version of the API.